kaisenlinux/manpages-dev/category/TCP/socat.md

               Performs a chroot() operation to <directory> before opening the address.
 This call might require root privilege.

        setgid=<group>
               Changes the primary <group> of the process after processing the address.
 This call might require root privilege.
 Please note that this option does not drop other  group  related privileges.

        setgid-early=<group>
               Like setgit but is performed before opening the address.

        setuid=<user>
               Changes  the  <user> (owner) of the process after processing the address.
 This call might require root privilege.
-Please note that this option does  not drop group related privileges.
+Please note that this option does not drop group related privi‐ leges.
 Check if option su better fits your needs.

        setuid-early=<user>
               Like setuid but is performed before opening the address.